Master of Business Administration Program Coordinator: Jewel Shepherd, Ph.D.

 - Applicants are required to submit a statement of purpose or goal statement.

-Subject to faculty approval, those who do not meet all of the criteria above may be admitted on a provisional basis.
+Subject to faculty approval, those who do not meet all the criteria above may be admitted on a provisional basis.